 Such statements represent one of Yogananda’s major commissions: to reveal the basic oneness of original Christianity and original yoga.
 Truth is one and eternal.

 This shows his enormous and expansive thrust.
-He was by no means a hermit or a withdrawn monk but a charismatic, magnetic, outgoing Master.
-His spirit was that of a spiritual conqueror, who inspired the masses, setting hearts afire everywhere.
+He was by no means a hermit or a withdrawn monk but a charismatic, magnetic, outgoing master.
+His spirit was that of a spiritual conqueror, who inspired the masses, setting hearts ablaze.
 Certainly, part of his success was that he didn’t speak from dry theory, but from his own blissful experience, which he exuded with irresistible magnetism.
 It touched and transformed people everywhere.

 From America’s business world, successful CEOs also became interested.
 Yogananda was in contact with Henry Ford, whom he asked to sponsor his first World-Brotherhood Colony.
 These colonies were part of Yogananda’s written Aims & Ideals.
 Other famous CEOs befriending him included George Eastman, the founder of Kodak.

-Steve Jobs was known to have had just one book on his iPad: The Autobiography of a Yogi, which he read once a year, and which he gave as his good-bye gift to 500 guests during his memorial service.
+Steve Jobs was known to have had just one book on his iPad 2: Autobiography of a Yogi, which he read once a year, and gave as his good-bye gift to 500 guests at his memorial service.

 Today it would be fun if Yogananda could speak with Elon Musk, who asked, “Do I think that there’s some sort of master-intelligence architecting all of this stuff [creation]?
 I think probably not, because then you have to say ‘Where does the master-intelligence come from?’
 So, it sort of begs the question.”